 Windham County Jail is located in Windham County, CT and is the main jail for the region.
 Do you know someone locked up at Windham County Jail?
 This site will tell you all about everything one might want to know about Windham County Jail,like: How to locate an inmate.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s phone number and address.
 Bailing out of jail.
 Intake procedures and booking.
 Windham County court information.
-And much much more…
+And much more…

 The thought of going to jail is a scary and daunting situation, not only for whoever goes to jail, but also that person’s friends and family.
-The goal of this guide is to offer advice and information you need to make helping a friend or family member get out of jail less stressfull.
+The goal of this guide is to offer advice and information you need to make helping a friend or family member get out of jail less stressful.
 If you have a specific question, feel free to ask it in the comment section below, and also any comments or feedback that would be a benefit to other people in the same situation will be appreciated.

 Windham County Jail

 Phone Number: (860) 928-5181